 availableCores() function is designed as a better, safer alternative to

 detectCores() of the parallel package.
-It is designed to be a worry-free solution for developers and end-users to query the number of available cores - a solution that plays nice on multi-tenant systems, high-performance compute (HPC) cluster, CRAN check servers, and elsewhere.
+It is designed to be a worry-free solution for developers and end-users to query the number of available cores - a solution that plays nice on multi-tenant systems, in Linux containers, on high-performance compute (HPC) cluster, on CRAN and Bioconductor check servers, and elsewhere.

 Did you know that

 parallel::detectCores() might return NA on some systems, or that